 A natural disaster is defined as a naturally occurring phenomenon which is caused by either a rapid or slow onset of events.
 Natural disasters can be classified into five different types:

-Geophysical: earthquakes, landslides, tsunamis and volcanic activity
+Geophysical: earthquakes, landslides, tsunamis and volcanic eruptions

 Hydrological: floods and avalanches